ZhongkuiMa/slimonnx/README.md

 - **fuse_transpose_bn_transpose**: Fuse Transpose, BatchNormalization, and Transpose nodes into a single Gemm node—useful for transformer-based architectures. 🔄 Because some vision data is used in the transformer structure for text data, and it introduces some transpose operations.
 - **fuse_gemm_gemm**: Combine two Gemm nodes into a single one.
 We donot need calculating two adjacent linear operations! 🔥 Support multiple adjacent Gemm nodes!
 - **fuse_conv_bn**: Fuse Conv and BatchNormalization nodes into a single Conv node.
 It's the kind of optimization PyTorch already uses ([torch.nn.utils.fuse_conv_bn_eval](https://pytorch.org/docs/stable/generated/torch.nn.utils.fuse_conv_bn_eval.html)), but we take it further in the next reversed case! ⚡
 - **fuse_bn_conv**: Merge BatchNormalization and Convolutional nodes into a single node.
-Not as common, but when needed, we’ve got it! 💥
+Not as common, but when needed, we've got it! 💥
 - **fuse_transposedconv_bn**: Fuse ConvTranspose and BatchNormalization nodes into a single ConvTranspose node.
 Optimization made easy! 🔄
 - **shape_to_initializer**: Convert shape nodes to initializers.
-Let’s get rid of unnecessary variables and treat them as initializers where possible! 🎯 This happends when the shape of a tensor is infered from another variable but the size of the variable is fixed in the model.
+Let's get rid of unnecessary variables and treat them as initializers where possible! 🎯 This happends when the shape of a tensor is infered from another variable but the size of the variable is fixed in the model.
 - **simplify_conv_to_flatten_gemm**: Simplify the Conv node to a Flatten and a Gemm node if possible.
 This happends in some models...
 - **simplify_gemm**: Simplify the Gemm node by setting the alpha and beta to 1.0 and transA and transB to False.
 This is a common optimization that ONNX doesn't do, but we do! 💡
 - **remove_redundant_operations**: This aims to remove some operation that does not make affect to the final output.
 For example, adding or subtracting a zero constant.
 It *indeed* happens in some models...
 Remove redundant Reshape nodes.
 This happens when we use [onnx.version_converter](https://onnx.ai/onnx/api/version_converter.html) sometimes.
 I dnk why...
 There is an example in current test folder.
 - **simplify_node_name**: Simplify node names based on topological order, ditching the nested structure for clarity and simplicity. 🧠 Because ONNX names a node by the nested structure of the code.
-- **reorder_by_strict_topological_order**: Reorder the nodes based on strict topological order (depth-first)—perfect for neural network DAGs and convenient some further operations. 🏎️‘
+- **reorder_by_strict_topological_order**: Reorder the nodes based on strict topological order (depth-first)—perfect for neural network DAGs and convenient some further operations. 🏎️'

 Frankly speaking, the root reason is that ONNX is just like a reader, and it read the code without most of the optimizations.
 We are here to make it better! 🚀

 ## 🎯 Usage

 To use **SlimONNX** and turbocharge your ONNX models, simply call the `SlimONNX` class from `slimonnx/slimonnx.py`.
-It’s that simple!
+It's that simple!

 ### 💻 Installation